Ballybunion Golf Club Old Course Review - Golf Monthly

 Situated on the Atlantic coast in County Kerry, Ballybunion Old has been presenting a considerable challenge to golfers since the links was first laid out in 1892.

-Some of this year’s US Ryder Cup team may not have seen eye to eye with Tom Watson, but in this part of the world the man can do no wrong.
+Some holes cling to the cliff-top while others elbow their way through the sandhills.

+The club made the brave move to replace all of its greens a couple of years ago and in 2017 doubled the size of the closing green at the same time as enlarging the famous Sahara bunker at the end of its fairway.

-It was love at first sight back in 1981, prompting Watson to reflect that, “after playing Ballybunion for the first time, a man would think that the game of golf originated here”.
+It was love at first sight back in 1981 for Tom Watson, prompting the five-time Open champion to reflect that, “after playing Ballybunion for the first time, a man would think that the game of golf originated here”.

 Watson’s rave reviews sparked a stream of overseas visitors, strengthening the club’s reputation and paving the way for a new clubhouse and a second magical course – The Cashen – in 1984.